stanislaw/SoftwareDesignHeuristics/README.md

 often signals a need to improve code quality, toolset, or testing infrastructure.
 With effort, these can be enhanced.
-If unsure how to test something, start with a simple approach: stub everything, simplify the network, assert what’s necessary, then iterate on refining both the test and the system under test (SUT).
+If unsure how to test something, start with a simple approach: stub everything, simplify the network, assert what's necessary, then iterate on refining both the test and the system under test (SUT).

 ## Distribution